- David O. Russell

 To be sure, much of the supporting cast deserves awards consideration for their roles, especially Leo, who embodies a no-nonsense mother that shouts when she should be listening.
 Adams makes an effective underachieving bartender, though she’s more accustomed to playing princesses; regardless of all those expressive roles in Enchanted and Miss Pettigrew Lives for a Day, she’s capable of real subtlety here.
 But one must not forget Wahlberg, whose quiet intensity pays off in every scene.
 Wahlberg does his best acting in roles that require simplicity and anger—like those in The Departed and Three Kings.
 Here Wahlberg shows surprising emotional depth that comes as a surprise given his sometimes wooden acting.
 If there was an Oscar for ensemble cast, The Fighter should win it.

 For the first time, David O. Russell directs a screenplay that’s not his own, and the result is just as thoughtful and visually compelling as his original work.
-The script had circulated Hollywood for some time as Wahlberg’s passion project.
+The script had circulated in Hollywood for some time as Wahlberg’s passion project.
 Though at one point Darren Aronofsky (who serves as executive producer) was set to direct, he dropped out for other projects (notably Black Swan), and Wahlberg turned to Russell, who had directed him previously in Three Kings and I Heart Huckabees.
-Russell brings a sense of order to those outbursts filled with overlapping dialogue between Micky’s family members, and also shows the humor behind Dicky’s frenetic energy.
+Russell brings a sense of order to those outbursts filled with overlapping dialogue between Micky’s family members and also shows the humor behind Dicky’s frenetic energy.
 Another director may have mishandled Dicky’s scenes, making him unsympathetic and dismal, but Russell and Bale present a three-dimensional character who steals the film.

 Russell takes a palpable cue from the films of Martin Scorsese, not only with the boxing scenes, but in the momentum of the film.
 The soundtrack keeps the story moving along, and cinematographer Hoyte Van Hoytema (Let the Right One In) finds a gritty, grainy style that gives the experience a realistic feel.
-Accordingly, the matches themselves don’t feel like the Hollywood rock-em-sock-em bouts from the Rocky movies, but instead painful-to-watch fights filled with strategy we look for and contacts that we feel in our kidneys, with some shot wonderfully reminiscent of those in Raging Bull.
+Accordingly, the matches themselves don’t feel like the Hollywood rock-em-sock-em bouts from the Rocky movies, but instead painful-to-watch fights filled with strategy we look for and contacts that we feel in our kidneys, with some shots wonderfully reminiscent of those in Raging Bull.
 This is a picture that rouses you, makes you want to get up and cheer, and yet deeply confronts you and affects you.
 Russell displays incredible versatility with The Fighter, leaving his signatures on a film that didn’t start out as his project, but turned into one of the best films of 2010.